5 Health Risks That Tradies Should Watch Out For

 Aussie tradies are known for being tough.
 Armed with heavy and sharp tools in hand, they often work long hours to get the job done right and on time.
 The tedious labour and unhealthy working environment, however, can take a toll on their health, leading to the development of many illnesses that are hard to tough out.

 The most common health risks of tradies include:

 1. Hearing Loss

-Construction workers and other tradies who are constantly exposed to excess noise levels or work with loud machinery are at high risk of hearing impairment and deafness.
+Construction workers and other tradies who are constantly exposed to excessive noise levels or work with loud machinery are at high risk of hearing impairment and deafness.
 Those who work with ototoxic chemicals are also susceptible.
 Too much sound intensity and ototoxic chemicals damage the cochlear structure of the ear and affect the auditory system of the body.

 1 in 5 Aussie workers are exposed to excessive noise

 A new study published in the Occupational and Environmental Medicine Journal revealed that almost one in five Aussie workers are exposed to noise above the recommended occupational limit on their most recent working day.
 Four out of five of these workers were also likely to be exposed to at least one ototoxic chemical in the workplace, like heavy metals from construction, bitumen from road work, and asphyxiants from factories.

 Tradies who work with heavy machinery and do repetitive manual handling tasks are at high risk of injuries and disorders that affect the body’s movement.
 These include sprains and strains, chronic back pain, tendonitis, ligament sprain, tension neck syndrome, and degenerative disc disease.
 MSDs can occur all at once or wear away at a person over time.

 Toughing Out Body Pain

 Tradies have a tendency to try to “tough out” injuries, ignoring the pain and discomfort as part of the work until they become unbearable and affect work performance.
 As the treatment is delayed, the injury worsens and becomes more debilitating.